 Trying a few new things today.
 New rub; new cooking method and new side.

 First, I’m changing the rub.
 I’m giving Jan’s Dry Rub a shot.
+[Note: June 6, 2019: I created a new link for this as the old one linked to some malware.]
 I first heard about it on the pellet smoking forum I participate in.
 Lots of great folks sharing successes (and warnings).
 KyNoLa is a regular poster; his wife (I think) developed a rub that you can read about by clicking the link on the rub name above, Someone said on the blog this rub and some BBQ smoke would make a brick taste good.

 Here are the ingredients; first in the class picture;

 I halved the recipe and it made plenty for this cook and a couple others.

 My second change is the method of cooking.
 I’m still using the MAK; but thought I’d try with a water pan.
 When I cooked on my gas grill and with the “Smokenator” on the weber kettle I used water.
 I figured I’d try it here.
 I’ve got a full upper rack on the smoker; so I put the water pan on the bottom and the ribs on the rack over them.